 Simply put, everything that is repetitive in nature and that does not need the human touch.
 A great starting point is to assess your Twitter content and decide – automate or not.

-This list may give you an idea of content that I feel warrants automation:
+This following items may give you an idea of content that I feel warrants automation:

 - Your blog content.
 Each blog post.